durden/Logr/README.md

 - Logr needs some design work.
 - Performance is not good.
 Need to index instead of calling listdir so much.
 - Add support for remote hosting of article files via Dropbox
-- There must be a better way to store files.
-Can you think of such a way?

 How It Works
 ============